<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=766060260189124&amp;ev=PageView&amp;noscript=1">

 Easily the coolest day trip you could take.

 We love love Chiang Mai, Thailand.
-It's our favorite place for souvenir shopping, the number one place for all things elephants, and handful of temples that are too pretty not to post on Instagram.
-But get outside of the city?
-You'll find adventures like the Bua Tong Sticky Waterfall.
+It's our favorite place for jungle excursions, souvenir shopping, all things elephants, and a handful of temples that are too pretty not to post on Instagram.
+It also has the added benefit of having other nearby adventures, like the Bua Tong Sticky Waterfall.

 Thailand's the adventure you're looking for

 If you've ever visited a waterfall before, you know they are notorious for being slippery.
 There is no way you could ever climb up them, right?
-Well, the Bua Tong Sticky Waterfalls in Thailand are changing the game.
-The rock enables you to climb directly up the waterfall without slipping.
-We're in.
+That's the amazing thing about this waterfall!
+Once you learn that you can actually walk right up the falls, you won't wonder why it's named "Sticky".

-The secret to being able to climb up the falls is the rock.
-The limestone rock is made up of a mineral deposit that is really grippy and never forms slime or algae.
-The rocks feels like a hardened sponge.
-It's a little prickly and hard to the touch, but does give in under pressure.
+The secret to being able to climb up the falls is the type of rock: limestone.
+It's made up of a mineral deposit that is grippy and never forms slime or algae.
+It's hard to explain, but the rocks feel like a hardened sponge.
+It's a little prickly and hard to the touch but does give in under pressure.

 Do I Need Any Equipment To Climb?